rust-lang/rls/README.md

 # Rust Language Server (RLS)

-**This project is in the early stages of development, it is not yet ready for real use.
-It will probably eat your laundry.**
+**This project is in the alpha stage of development.
+It is likely to be buggy in some situations; proceed with caution.**

 The RLS provides a server that runs in the background, providing IDEs, editors, and other tools with information about Rust programs.
 It supports